quinlivanb/cat_sprayer/README.md

 It was very important to test the current draw of the pump under full load so I could correctly spec out the hardware controller circuit.
-I could the pump was drawing a max of 1.5 amps when there was a blockage at the water inlet of the pipe.
-In my prototype I'm controlling the motor with a Tip 120, this is controlled by pin 18 of the raspberry.
-It's important to include a 'fly back' diode across the motor to protect the pi and a 1k resistor on the pin controlling the Tip120.
+I could see the pump was drawing a max of 1.5 amps when there was a blockage at the water inlet of the pipe.
+In my prototype I'm controlling the motor with a Tip 120, this is controlled by pin 18 of the pi.
+It's important to include a 'fly back' diode across the motor to protect the pi and a 1k resistor on the pin controlling the Tip 120.
 It's also a good idea to use a 10k tie-down resistor to ensure the pump is not triggered during startup/shutdown of the pi.

 ![Current Testing](images/current_testing.jpeg)